Jennifer Peña: Univision Music Group and Latin pop venture

 After a few years of management under Q Productions, Peña signed with new label Univision Music Group, whose president had launched Selena's career while at EMI Latin, which he headed until 2000.

 In 2002, Peña released Libre, produced by Rudy Pérez and Kike Santander.
-Rudy Pérez wrote the album's biggest hits: "Vamos al Mundial", which was chosen as the anthem for the 2002 FIFA World Cup on Univision; and "El Dolor de Tu Presencia", which catapulted Peña's popularity, spending eight consecutive weeks at #1 on Billboard's Hot Latin Tracks.
+Rudy Pérez wrote the album's biggest hits: "Vamos al Mundial", which was chosen as the anthem for the 2002 FIFA World Cup on Univision; and "El Dolor de Tu Presencia", which catapulted Peña's popularity, spending eight consecutive weeks at No. 1 on Billboard's Hot Latin Tracks.
 "Entre el Delirio y la Locura" soon followed.
 Libre sold over 300,000 units.
 In 2003, Libre was nominated for a Grammy.

 In 2004, Peña released her second album with UMG, Seducción, which was produced by Rudy Pérez, Gustavo and Kike Santander, and Emilio Estefan.
-Rudy Pérez was the genius behind another #1 hit, "Vivo y Muero en Tu Piel".
+Rudy Pérez was the genius behind another No. 1 hit, "Vivo y Muero en Tu Piel".
 The album kept up the momentum of her previous release, again selling over 300,000 units.

 In 2004, Peña performed to a crowd of over 61,000 fans at the Houston Livestock Show and Rodeo, a venue known for hosting major acts such as the Dixie Chicks, Garth Brooks, and Beyoncé.
 She also recorded a live album which was released later that same year.
 Following her commercial success, Peña performed for former United States President Bill Clinton and then current President President George W. Bush in 2006.
 She is actively involved with awareness campaigns of hepatitis, AIDS, and teen depression.

 Peña has ventured into film, appearing in MTV's All You've Got (2006) with Ciara.
 She also appeared in Amexicano (2007).